Elvie Pump is the next wearable breast pump to take your breath (and tubes and cords) away

 Elvie and Willow have other differences, too.
 A big one for cost-conscious moms (i.e. all moms) is Elvie eliminates the recurring costs of Willow's storage bags.
 Willow stores expressed milk in a specialized, doughnut-shaped bag.
 After a starter pack of 24, each bag costs 50 cents -- so every time you pump, that session set you back a dollar.
 And the bags store 4 ounces, so at the height of your milk production you may need to use more than two in a sitting.

 Instead of bags, Elvie Pump collects expressed breastmilk in a 5-ounce reusable container that you can decant into whatever storage unit you prefer.
 The container is made of BPA-free plastic and is machine washable.
-(Both Elvie Pump and Willow require some washing.)
+(Elvie has five parts that need to be cleaned, and all are machine washable.)

 Among other differences: